noamraph/nix-pills/pills/07-working-derivation.md

 generic builder script instead, especially since each build script goes in the nix store: a bit of a waste.

 *Is it really that hard to package stuff in Nix?
-No*, here we\'re studying the fundamentals of Nix.
+No*, here we're studying the fundamentals of Nix.